adenearnshaw/AzureBootcampMcr/README.md

 Azure Web Apps | How to build, deploy and host websites using Azure and VSTS.
 Functions | Get an introduction into Serverless Compute and the many ways Azure can help.
-AI & Cognitive Services | Learn how to leverage Azure's Cognitive Services to make your apps smarter DocumentDB | Discover Azure's nosql data options
+AI & Cognitive Services | Learn how to leverage Azure's Cognitive Services to make your apps smarter CosmosDB / DocumentDB | Discover Azure's nosql data options

+(sequence subject to change)

 ## What you will need before the bootcamp?